ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 In **Terminal 1**, start the Gazebo simulation with the Husky robot:

+Note: Gazebo will take some time to download the baylands terrain and husky model

 .. code-block:: bash

+   source install/setup.bash
    ros2 launch nav2_ground_consistency_demo start.launch.py

 You should see: